zaggino/z-schema/README.md

 complete rewrite of [z-schema](https://github.com/zaggino/z-schema) in progress, not all tests and features have been migrated from version 2.x yet!

+### Why rewrite?
+- it runs in the browser now, run tests yourself [here](https://rawgit.com/zaggino/z-schema-3/master/test/SpecRunner.html)
+- it is much faster than the 2.x, see below

 ### How does it compare to version 2.x and others?

 [rawgithub.com/zaggino/z-schema-3/master/benchmark/results.html](https://rawgithub.com/zaggino/z-schema-3/master/benchmark/results.html)